 5 - Test Driven Development

 Author: Kent Beck

 Test driven development (TDD) - by now I believe all software developers have heard about TDD.
 It is a practice where your writing of tests drives your software development.
-If you have practiced TDD you will already know most this book has to offer and you may not learn a lot from it, but I read it long after I had started to practice TDD and still enjoyed it.
+If you have practised TDD you will already know most of this book has to offer and you may not learn a lot from it, but I read it long after I had started to practice TDD and still enjoyed it.
 Sometimes we like to read books that confirm what we are doing is right.
 However if you are new to TDD, this book is a must-read.
 It is very short and easy to understand.
 The code snippets are in Java, but they are so simple that you can read them with any programming language background.
 I would say this is the best book for entering the world of test driven development.
-Kent Beck also included some humor in this book which makes it fun to read.
+Kent Beck also included some humour in this book which makes it fun to read.
 The book is relatively short - it can easily be read in a couple of days (perhaps even one).

 Even if TDD is not you, you will still learn how to structure your code better and make it more SOLID.